Ezryan/ultimate_python_game/README.md

 This game is platformer, wich generates parcour for playing

-in future generator of map may be random and it's may has traps generator
+in future generator of map may be random and it's may has traps generator in future i can add background music in game

 instruction:
 download python 3.7+ and write this command in your terminal